Validators

 The Assert Validator runs any Looker Data Tests that you've defined and returns all failures and errors.

-Like the SQL Validator, you must specify the Looker project and Git branch to validate.
+Like the SQL Validator, you must specify the Looker project to validate.

 Selecting and excluding